JiangnanHou/MajorStudio1_2019/README.md

-# Project Process for MS 1
+# Instruction Sets for Strangers